sanyabt/np-kg/README.md

 ### If you want to use the pre-built KGs

-1. Download the knowledge graph and node labels files from [Zenodo](#) and add to local folder - resources/knowledge_graphs.
+1. [Download the knowledge graph and node labels files from Zenodo](https://doi.org/10.5281/zenodo.6814508) and add to local folder - resources/knowledge_graphs.
 NP-KG is available as NetworkX multidigraph (gpickle files) and triples (ntriples files).

 * **Merged KG:** includes merged PheKnowLator KG and literature-based graph.
-Download this if you do not know which KG to use.
+Download this file if you do not know which KG to use.
 	* Filename: _PheKnowLator_machine_read_merged_instance_based_OWLNETS_v1.0.gpickle_
 * **PheKnowLator KG:** includes full instance-based build of the PheKnowLator KG + additional data sources listed [here]([https://github.com/sanyabt/np-kg/wiki](https://github.com/sanyabt/np-kg/wiki)).
 See [PheKnowLator](https://github.com/callahantiff/PheKnowLator) for more details.
 	* Filename: _PheKnowLator_v3.0.0_full_instance_inverseRelations_OWLNETS_NetworkxMultiDiGraph.gpickle_